KiDS+GAMA: The weak lensing calibrated stellar-to-halo mass relation of central and satellite galaxies: Parameter inference procedure

 \section{Parameter inference procedure}

-Due to computational complexity of the analysis we do not use the MCMC method for parameter inference for any of our methods.
-Our model parameter inference procedure and the fit to the data is performed using 3 steps for both the one-dimensional and two-dimensional cases.
-We first sample 100 points using the latin hypercube method \citep{McKay1979} in the six-dimensional (6D) model parameter space (see Table \ref{tab:results} for the ranges of all the parameters) We picked such ranges of the parameters in order to sample the likelihood surface in the $5\sigma$ range we found using an MCMC fit of the 1D model in preliminary tests.
+Due to the computational complexity of the analysis, we do not use the Markov chain Monte Carlo (MCMC) method for parameter inference for any of our methods.
+Our model parameter inference procedure and the fit to the data is performed using three steps for both the one-dimensional and two-dimensional cases.
+We first sample 100 points using the latin hypercube method \citep{McKay1979} in the six-dimensional model parameter space (see Table \ref{tab:results} for the ranges of all of the parameters).
+We picked these types of ranges for the parameters in order to sample the likelihood surface in the $5\sigma$ range that we found using an MCMC fit of the 1D model in preliminary tests.
 This minimises the need for having a larger number of points in the latin hypercube as well as reducing the number of interpolation points at the later step.
-At each one of 100 points we calculate the likelihood value $\mathcal{L}(\mathbf{d}\, \vert\, \mathbold{\theta})$ according to equations \ref{eq:tangential} and \ref{eq:max_like}.
+For each of the 100 points, we calculate the likelihood value $\mathcal{L}(\mathbf{d}\, \vert\, \mathbold{\theta})$ according to equations \ref{eq:tangential} and \ref{eq:max_like}.
+We created $10\,000$ realisations of the latin hypercube and select one that maximises the euclidean distance between all of the points \citep[similarly to what it was done by][]{Heitmann2009}.
+We have also checked the influence of different realisations on the obtained results by evaluating the one-dimensional method on different realisations, and we always obtain the same resulting likelihoods.